 Boston College's History Department attracts talented graduate students from around the nation and around the world.
 We offer M.A. and Ph.D. degrees with training in a number of regional and thematic specialties.
-For the master’s degree in teaching (M.A.T.) program administered by the Lynch School of Education see M.A.
-Programs on the next page.
+For the master’s degree in teaching (M.A.T.) program administered by the Lynch School of Education and Human Development see M.A.
+Programs in that section.

 Doctor of Philosophy in History